SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

     for_plotting.update({dataset: data})
 ```

-We will firstly characterise motion through the mean framewise displacement of each sample and the sub-groups.
+We will firstly characterise motion through the mean framewise displacement of each sample and the sub-groups in {numref}`fig:meanFD-original`.
 This report will serve as a reference point for understanding the remainder of the results.
 In `ds000228`, there was a significant difference in motion during the scan captured by mean framewise displacement
 between the child